cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 | `.decimal` | Decimal Integer | ---       |
 {: title="Control Operator for Text Conversion of Integers"}

-This allows the modeling of text strings that carry numeric information in decimal form, such as in the uint64/int64 formats of YANG-JSON {{?RFC7951}}.
+The control operator `.decimal` allows the modeling of text strings that carry numeric information in decimal form, such as in the uint64/int64 formats of YANG-JSON {{?RFC7951}}.